What are the general duties of someone who works in retail sales and service, or in a similar job that involves working with the public?

 - Establish good housekeeping practices.

-- Learn safe handling and storage procedures before working with chemicals.
+- Learn safe handling and storage procedures before working with hazardous products.

-- Know how to react in an violent situation.
+- Know how to react in a negative or violent situation.

-- Keep a mobile phone or other alternative means to contact a designated person when working alone.
+- Know how to stay safe if working alone.
+For example, have a mobile phone or other alternative means to contact a designated person when working alone.